mickelson/attract/Readme.txt

 Compile
 =======

+1. These instructions assume that you have the GNU C/C++ compilers and basic build utilities (make, ar) on your system.
+This means the "build- essential" package on Debian/Ubuntu, X-Code on OS-X, or MinGW on Windows.

-1. Install the following libraries and headers on your system:
+2. Install the following libraries and headers on your system:

    Required:
       - SFML SDK version 2.x